raysca/quiz/quizzes/web/security.md

 ## Describe the difference between symmetric and asymmetric encryption.

 - [x] Symmetric encryption uses the same key for encryption and decryption.
 Asymmetric encryption uses different keys for encryption and decryption.
-- [ ] Symmetric encryption uses the same key for encryption and decryption.
-Asymmetric encryption uses different keys for encryption and decryption.
-- [ ] Symmetric encryption uses different keys for encryption and decryption.
-Asymmetric encryption uses the same key for encryption and decryption.
 - [ ] Symmetric encryption uses different keys for encryption and decryption.
 Asymmetric encryption uses the same key for encryption and decryption.

 ## Describe the difference between a hash and a cipher.